Salvador Dalí &

 International man

 In the following few years Dalí exhibited his work again in Barcelona, and elsewhere, completed his military service in Figueres, travelled again to Paris, and spent time in Cadaqués, where, in the summer of 1929, he met Elena Ivanovna Diakonova, originally from Kazan in Russia, to whom he gave the affectionate nickname “Gala”.
-At the time Gala was married and had a daughter named Cécile, but she separated from her husband and from that time on, remained involved with Dalí until the end of her life.
+At the time, Gala was married and had a daughter named Cécile, but she separated from her husband and from that time on, remained involved with Dalí until the end of her life.

 Dalí’s relationship with the Russian divorcée almost cost him his relationship with his father, who at one stage threatened to disinherit him and forbade him to use the family holiday home in Cadaqués – so he rented a house in nearby Port Lligat instead, which he subsequently bought and enlarged over the years.
 Although the couple spent much time in Paris, New York, Los Angeles, London and the Côte d’Azur during the 1930s, Dalí’s home base was always Port Lligat.